 2021 Book Coaching

-More and more of us are vaccinated.
-But the pandemic continues.
-I’m convinced that a creative endeavor like writing can help you make the most of this “collective” gap year we continue to live through.
+I’m convinced that a creative endeavor like writing can help you make the most of the “collective” gap year we continue to live through.
 I encourage you to start writing that book on your bucket list.
 As incentive, I am offering a special rate for a first-time book coaching session.